exercism/java/exercises/practice/scrabble-score/.approaches/introduction.md

 The approaches could be to use a series of `if` statements, or a single `switch` statment.
 Another approach could be to look up the score in a `HashMap` from inside the `reduce()` method.

+# General guidance

+Regardless of the approach used, one thing to look out for is to whether to calculate the score in the constructor (or a method called by the constructor) or in the `getScore()` method.
+A benefit to calculating in the constructor is that the score is calculated only once, no matter how many times `getScore()` is called.
+A benefit to calculating in `getScore()` is that, if it is not called, then the calculation never has to be performed.
+But then, in that case, why instantiate the `Scrabble` object at all?

 ## Approach: `if` statements

 ```java